seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Is marching hitherwards; with him Prince John.

 **HOTSPUR**
-No harm: what more?...
+No harm: what more? ...

 **VERNON**
-…And further, I have learn'd,
+...
+And further, I have learn'd,
 The king himself in person is set forth,
 Or hitherwards intended speedily,
 With strong and mighty preparation.